BenRogersWPG/VSCode-Transparent-Minimap/README.md

 - Runs on Visual Studio Code for the Web (vscode.dev)
 - Walkthrough to help you get started using the extension
 - Keyboard shortcut to refresh minimap settings <kbd>Alt</kbd>+<kbd>M</kbd>
+- **NEW** Also allows you to make the minimap shadow border transparent
 - Lots of extension settings for your own customizations

 ## How To Use 👇